wondering-packet/learning-vault/Git/Exercises/E003a - Stashing.md

 Changes not staged for commit:
 (use "git add/rm <file>..." to update what will be committed)
 (use "git restore <file>..." to discard changes in working directory)
-deleted:    beta.md  # added for deletion; note that beta.md was already commited before we s
+deleted:    beta.md  # added for deletion
+# note that beta.md was already commited before we started this exercise
+# so it's already tracked by git.

 Untracked files:
 (use "git add <file>..." to include in what will be committed)